 An Internship in Germany with IAESTE

 Two days after graduation, I flew off to Germany to begin a 2-month internship at the Institute of Nutritional Science in Potsdam.
-My European excursion was made possible by IAESTE (International Association for the Exchange of Students for Technical Experience, www.iaeste.org), an organization that coordinates international exchanges for science and engineering students and graduates interested in gaining research experience.
-My stipend was funded by the DAAD (German Academic Exchange Service, www.daad.de).
+My European excursion was made possible by IAESTE (International Association for the Exchange of Students for Technical Experience), an organization that coordinates international exchanges for science and engineering students and graduates interested in gaining research experience.
+My stipend was funded by an organization related to IAESTE.
 The fact that Potsdam was located in the former East Germany only heightened my curiosity because I wanted to experience a culture and lifestyle as different as possible from my own in western Canada.
 I had no idea that my brief stay in Potsdam would lead to an adventure lasting more than a year.

 Every weekend I rode the efficient German trains to explore far-flung towns, glittering cities, and neighboring countries.
 Although train tickets are expensive, the Deutsche Bahn offers bargains that allow unlimited travel on most trains during the weekend.